-Little Dieter Needs to Fly (1998)
+Little Dieter Needs to Fly: Escape from Laos (1998)

 Werner Herzog's remarkable docu tells with sharp observation and witty humor the heroic tale of the imprisonment and escape of Dieter Dengler, a native German who became an American pilot in the Vietnam War; Dengler exudes plenty of charisma.

 Little Dieter -- just slightly out of the realm of the ordinary -- but not enough to stand among the remarkable, mystical works that Herzog has delivered in the past.

 Herzog starts with a balding middle-aged man driving down a country lane in a convertible, and listens, questions and shapes, until the life experience of Dieter Dengler becomes unforgettable.

 As often happens in Mr. Herzog's haunting documentaries, the most interesting figure seems to be the one behind the camera.